spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/10-create-cluster-group.md

 2. Select **Settings** in the **Cluster Group Settings** pane.

-3. In the **Advanced Config** file, locate the section SecurityContext section.
+3. In the **Advanced Config** file, locate the securityContext section.

 4. Comment out these lines: